shyamu/TransLoc-Android-Widget/README.md

 2) Get an API key from [Mashape](https://www.mashape.com) for the TransLoc API

-3) Go to root of repo and add your API key to line 17 of strings.xml
+3) Go to TransLocWidget/gradle.properties_UPDATEME and add API keys

-4) Move the strings.xml file from the repo root and put into TransLocWidget/src/main/res/values
+4) Rename gradle.properties_UPDATEME to gradle.properties

 5) Import project into Android Studio and build